 Nascom 2 with peripherals

 The picture shows the computer in its 'home' configuration.
-It still includes the tape recorder, though that was no longer used for data storage after I added the disc drives.
+It still included the tape recorder, though that was no longer used for data storage after I added the disc drives.
 Notice the handle on the front of the machine.
 Everything was designed to be portable (or luggable as we said in those days).
 There are pull-out handles on the back of the disc drive and on the top of the monitor.
-For several years in the late '80s and early '90s, I used it when running listening courses, with the precursor program that later evolved into !Strike for Risc-Os .
+For several years in the late '80s and early '90s, I used it when running listening courses for bellringers, with the precursor program that later evolved into !Strike for RISC OS .

 RIP – When the machine finally died, I didn't have the heart to scrap it, or even to salvage it for parts, so it is wrapped up 'mothballed' in the loft.